vatesfr/xen-orchestra/docs/docs/purchase.md

 7. **Enjoy your new plan!**

 :::tip
 As a reseller, the process is quite the same.
-The only difference is that you have to pick your customer line into you reseller space an not your personal space.
+The only difference is that you have to pick your customer line into you reseller space and not your personal space.
 :::